MarlonScholten/cisq1-lingo/README.md

 Current risk - LOW
 ### Counter-measures
 - Included the OWASP dependency check in the maven build.
-- Added dependabot to this repository
+- Added Dependabot to this repository
 - Accepted some initial Dependabot pull requests after passing tests.